Markiplier: Film, television and podcasts

 Since 2017, Fischbach has voiced the character 5.0.5 in the Cartoon Network series Villainous.
 Fischbach starred and co-produced a podcast drama called The Edge of Sleep, which follows a night watchman who discovers that everyone who fell asleep the previous night died and must try to stay awake.
 The first project from QCode's Wood Elf label, (Note: While considered a podcast label under QCode, Nicholas Quah of Vulture described Wood Elf as an "audio company formed by a group of digital creators" including Fischbach, Matthew Patrick and Rhett & Link.)
 The Edge of Sleep debuted September 2019, and was renewed for a second season set for 2023.
 Fischbach reprises his role in a television remake produced by New Regency, in which Lio Tipton and Eve Harlow also star.
 It was released in 2024 and debuted in Amazon Prime Video's Top 10 charts.

-Fischbach, alongside Barnes and Muyskens, host the podcast Distractible.
+Fischbach, alongside Barnes and Muyskens, hosts the podcast Distractible.
 Also produced by Wood Elf, it rose to No. 1 on Spotify and Apple Podcasts' charts when it was launched in May 2021.
 Fischbach and Scheid also launched Go!
 My Favorite Sports Team in February 2022, a comedy podcast where the enthusiast Scheid and the unknowledgeable Fischbach discuss sports.

 The two-part In Space with Markiplier (2022) was again produced by Fischbach and Rooster Teeth as his second interactive YouTube Original.
 The viewer takes on the role of the captain of a collapsing spaceship with Fischbach playing its head engineer.
 In Space was nominated for Outstanding Interactive Media at the first ceremony of the Children's and Family Emmys Awards.

 Deadline announced at the start of March 2023 that Fischbach had signed with United Talent Agency (UTA).
 A week later, it was announced at Spotify Stream On that Spotify would exclusively host new video episodes of Distractible and Go!
 My Favorite Sports Team.
 Fischbach also said he was working on an upcoming film.
 On April 21, Deadline announced that Fischbach had begun production on a film adaptation of the 2022 indie horror game Iron Lung by David Szymanski.
-Fischbach is directing, producing, writing, and financing Iron Lung himself.
-The film stars him and Caroline Rose Kaplan.
+Fischbach directed, produced, wrote, and financed Iron Lung himself.
+The film stars him and Caroline Rose Kaplan and was released on January 30, 2026.
+It grossed $13 million in its opening week at the US box office.